Decentralized Design and Plug-and-Play Distributed Control for Linear Multi-Channel Systems: Introduction

-These features are challenging but pursued in the literature about distributed control because they lead to flexibility and resiliency, which are essential in networked control system, especially for large-scale systems with multiple channels\cite{Riverso2013,Bendtsen2013,Zeilinger2013}.
-For instance, when there is a change in system configurations, the plug-and-play capability implies that the functionality will be automatically recovered soon after the change even when not all the agents in the network notice the change explicitly.
-Moreover, combined with the decentralized design, it not only achieves efficient implementation but also leads to flexible maintenance.
+The feature of plug-and-play is challenging but pursued in the literature because it yields flexibility and resiliency, which are essential in networked control system, especially for large-scale systems with multiple channels \cite{Riverso2013,Bendtsen2013,Zeilinger2013}.
+For instance, when there is a change in the network configuration, the plug-and-play capability implies that the functionality will be automatically recovered soon after the change even if not all agents notice the change and do anything special in response to the change.
+Moreover, combined with the capability of decentralized design, implementation and maintenance of the networked control system become simplified.
+For example, when a malfunction is observed, one may simply deploy new control agents without identifying the fault (since all the control agents are identical and they learn their role online) and without stopping the system (thanks to the plug-and-play feature).